Extension (predicate logic)

 The extension of a predicate – a truth-valued function – is the set of tuples of values that, used as arguments, satisfy the predicate.
 Such a set of tuples is a relation.

 Examples

-For example, the statement "d2 is the weekday following d1" can be seen as a truth function associating to each tuple (d2, d1) the value true or false.
+For example, the statement "d2 follows the weekday d1" can be seen as a truth function associating to each tuple (d2, d1) the value true or false.
 The extension of this truth function is, by convention, the set of all such tuples associated with the value true, i.e.